 - Kill the God: He hates the Celestials and other deities, and created the symbiotes in order to carry out a genocide against them and corrupt their creations.
 The few gods he did spare were bonded to symbiotes and enslaved.

 - Living Weapon: He manifested the first symbiote — All-Black — as a sword made of living darkness, and later created a replacement symbiote-sword from Wraith's Exolon symbiote.

 - Maker of Monsters: Knull created the symbiotes billions of years in the past to facilitate his conquest of the universe.
 He also created the Exolon, which Web of Venom: Wraith reveals to be imperfect symbiotes he deemed failures and dumped in the Exoteric Latitude.
 King in Black #1 also has him claim that the Void is one of his servants as well, though whether this means it's one of his creations or not is unknown.

-- Malignant Plot Tumor: Over the course of Donny Cates' runs on Venom, Guardians of the Galaxy, and the King in Black event, it gradually becomes clear that everything connected to darkness, from most symbiotic entities (including those not originally created as Klyntar) to the Void are declared to be connected to Knull.
+- Malignant Plot Tumor: Over the course of Donny Cates' runs on Venom, Guardians of the Galaxy, and the King in Black event, it gradually becomes clear that almost everything connected to darkness, from most symbiotic entities (including those not originally created as Klyntar) to the Void are connected to Knull.
 King in Black #4, however, lessens this as it states that while Knull is the God of the Abyss, the primordial darkness he claims to be the embodiment of is in fact much older than even he is.